Dee Alford: Atlanta Falcons

 On January 10, 2022, Alford signed a reserve/future contract with the Atlanta Falcons.
+On October 2, during a game against the Cleveland Browns, he made a game-sealing interception on a pass thrown by Jacoby Brissett to win the game 23–20.

-On October 2, 2022, during a Falcons game against the Cleveland Browns, he would make a game-sealing interception on a pass thrown by Jacoby Brissett to win the game 23-20.
+On April 7, 2025, Alford re-signed with the Falcons on a one-year deal.

 Personal life

 Alford was born in Hernando, Mississippi and grew up in Griffin, Georgia.